phetsims/geometric-optics/doc/implementation-notes.md

 To identify focus traversal order, search for `pdomOrder`.

 To identify sim-specific support for keyboard input, search for `tagName`.
-These classes will have custom input listeners that handle keyboard events.
+These classes will have custom input listeners that handle keyboard events (e.g. `KeyboardDragListener`).

 To identify hotkeys, search for `addHotkey`.